duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/metadata.md

-# Plugin Metadata
+# Instant Answer Metadata

-Metadata allows us to categorize and describe plugins.
+Metadata allows us to categorize and describe instant answers.
 This information is put in the main perl module for each plugin that you write.
 See [Information.pm][1] for more details.
-Existing plugins can be found on the [current goodies page][3] for reference.
+Existing instant answers can be found on the [current goodies page][3] for reference.

 Broken down below are the different types of metadata that you can add to your plugin.
+The metadata must be added to the appropriate .pm file(s) for your instant answer.

 ## Example Queries